muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 "When I'm awake..."

-Phanna is really not a morning person.
+Phanna might really be nocternal.

-I had suspected that over the past weeks when Phanna was sick.
+I had suspected that over the past weeks when Phanna was sick and I was performing a few entrence exam assessments.

+No matter how late I returned, Phanna would always still be awake.

-Fortunately, the illness is in the past now thanks to Ethan's hard work.
+Fortunately, Phanna's illness is in the past now thanks to Ethan's hard work.

 Ethan, on the other hand, was rather disappointed when Phanna fully recovered and he no longer had a reason to stay here every day.